Heritage

 Dame Allan’s Schools were founded in 1705, in the reign of Queen Anne and are two of the oldest schools in Newcastle upon Tyne.
 The Girls’ School is believed to be the eighth oldest independent girls' school in the country.

-The Schools were founded by Dame Eleanor Allan, the daughter of a city goldsmith and the widow of a wealthy tobacco merchant, to provide a ‘proper’ education for 40 poor boys and 20 poor girls in the city parishes of St Nicholas and St John.
+The Schools were founded by Eleanor Allan, the daughter of a city goldsmith and the widow of a wealthy tobacco merchant, to provide a ‘proper’ education for 40 poor boys and 20 poor girls in the city parishes of St Nicholas and St John.

 From their early beginnings in the west of Newcastle, the Schools moved to College Street in the city centre.
 At this site the Schools had one of the first physics laboratories in Newcastle, we are incredibly proud of this and have honoured our roots with a brand new, state-of-the-art design technology suite at our present site in Fowberry Crescent, Fenham.